jflorian/doubledog-koji/README.md

 ##### `profiles`
 A hash whose keys are profile names and whose values are hashes comprising the same parameters you would otherwise pass to [koji::cli::profile](#kojicliprofile-defined-type).

+#### koji::database class

+This class manages the Koji database on a host.

+This class presently assumes a PostgreSQL database.

+Specifically, this class will:

+  1. install/configure the PostgreSQL server, including authentication
+  1. create the database and PostgreSQL user role
+  1. import the Koji database schema
+  1. bootstrap the database with an initial Koji administrator account

+**Upgrading**

+This class is primarily useful for establishing new Koji setups.
+If you already have a Koji setup and you are building a newer one to replace it, a suggested procedure is as follows:

+  1. successfully apply this to the new Koji host ($NEW)
+  1. stop the Puppet agent on $NEW
+  1. stop the PostgreSQL server on $NEW
+  1. reinitialize the database cluster
+  1. perform a full dump on the old Koji host $(OLD)
+  1. transfer the dumped content to $NEW
+  1. load the dumped content on $NEW
+  1. review migration documents on $NEW; see `rpm -qd koji`

+##### `password`
+Password for the database user.

+##### `admin`
+Name of the of the Koji administrator.
+Defaults to `kojiadmin`.

+##### `dbname`
+Name of the database.
+Defaults to `koji`.

+##### `listen_addresses`
+From where may the PostgreSQL server accept connections?
+Defaults to `localhost` which means it will only accept connections originating from the local host.
+A value of `*` makes the PostgreSQL server accept connections from any remote host.
+You may instead choose to specify a comma-separated list of host names and/or IP addresses.

+NB: This parameter affects the entire PostgreSQL server, not just the Koji database.
+If the database cluster has other duties, additional work must be done here to permit that.

+##### `schema_source`
+Source URI for the Koji database schema.
+The default is `/usr/share/doc/koji/docs/schema.sql`.

+##### `username`
+Name of the user who is to own the database.
+Defaults to `koji`.

+##### `web_username`
+Name of the user that runs the Koji-Web server.
+Defaults to `apache`.

 ### Defined types